 Current activities operate in field-specific silos, with minimal interaction between disciplines.
-Regarding Air Quality, there is a broad range of activities at NMIs/DIs including reference materials for calibration of gas and particle pollutants and applied metrology for measurements in the field.
-There is some involvement in international networks e.g. WMO-GAW (World Meteorological Organization Global Atmosphere Watch), AQUILA (the European network of National Air Quality Reference Laboratories), NORMAN (the network of reference laboratories, research centres and related organisations for monitoring of emerging environmental substances).
+Regarding Air Quality, there are a broad range of activities at NMIs/DIs including reference materials for calibration of gas and particle pollutants and applied metrology for measurements in the field.
+There is some involvement in international networks e.g. WMO-GAW (World Meteorological Organization Global Atmosphere Watch), AQUILA (the European network of National Air Quality Reference Laboratories).
+NORMAN (the network of reference laboratories, research centres and related organisations for monitoring of emerging environmental substances).
 However, these networks are limited to specific areas (regulated compounds, emerging substances, equivalence methods, inter-laboratory comparisons, etc.) or to specific matrices (water, air, soil) and do not fully investigate interfaces between environmental compartments (air/water, soil/air, etc.).
-There is currently no multidisciplinary network for data with metrological rigour, making it difficult to support policy-makers and industry and to develop reference measurement methods and specifications.

-There are limited structures for water pollution at European level beyond the Technical Committee for Metrology in Chemistry and the NORMAN network.
+There is currently no multidisciplinary network for data with metrological rigour, making it difficult to support policy makers and industry and to develop reference measurement methods and specifications.
+There are limited structures for water pollution at European level beyond the NORMAN network and the Technical Committee for Metrology in Chemistry.
 NMI/DIs activities need to link directly into these existing networks and foster interdisciplinary collaborations e.g. air/water pollution, air/ soil pollution.
+For drinking water, radioactive pollutants detection methods and risk vary strongly from country to country and hence nuclide specific detection methods are urgently needed for the coherent implementation of the Drinking Water Directive (98/83/EC).
+EURDEP is the European Radiological Data Exchange Platform, whilst REMdb is the Radioactivity Environmental Monitoring Database but does not link to other pollutants.
+Soil pollution monitoring is well structured at European level (ESDAC (European Soil Data Centre) Networks and Cooperations, NICOLE (Network for Industrially Co-ordinated Sustainable Land Management in Europe), ESP (European Soil